k1yrix/soberdocs.github.io/md/common-issues.md

 ### Solution
 Wait for the DE to index the shortcut first.

-If it doesn't index, make sure that there are both `.desktop` enteries in `/home/[user]/.local/share/flatpak/exports/share/applications` and `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications`.
+If it doesn't index, make sure that there are both `.desktop` entries in `/home/[user]/.local/share/flatpak/exports/share/applications` and `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications`.
 If there isn't you should create one at `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications` with the following:
 ```
 [Desktop Entry]
 Type=Application